aspiringsecurity/Web3CADTools/README.md

 Design experiments to try using FIL CAD

-- Add stamps and pictures;
+- Add stamps and pictures to the canvas;

 - Import images from IPFS and upload images as NFTs to IPFS via NFT.Storage

+- Data discovery and retrieval of NFTs using Filecoin Saturn.

--  Add notes using pencil and save them to RDBMS using Tableland
+-  Add notes (meta-data) and save them to RDBMS using Tableland.

+- Creating an NFT for the CAD file on the Filecoin Virtual Machine (FVM / FEVM) with Bacalhau Stable Diffusion.

+-  Allocate CAD project assignments with drand randomness on FVM with a Gantt Chart and a project tracker/leaderboard.

+- Data tabulation, visualization, organization, and collaboration for CAD asset files on Filecoin network

+- Invoice automation of CAD design contracts using bacalhau.

 # Blockchain Eco-system